Saturday, 23 January 2016.

 She has the idea to get deeply mesmerized by some pedagogical books opposite them, and thus has to let go of his hands to flip its many, many pages.
 Genius.

-Still, he finds ways of grabbing her hand again.
-So she repeats the trick.
+He finds ways of grabbing her hand again, so she repeats the trick.

 He doesn’t take her hand in his again and she feels better.